-The capital of Hungary has increasingly become a must-visit destination for those wanting to experience grand architecture, a vibrant cultural and historical background and a romantic yet affordable getaway.
-The city itself is split into the ‘Buda’ and ‘Pest’ side, bisected by the Danube River.
+The capital of Hungary has increasingly become a must-visit destination for those wanting to experience grand architecture, a vibrant cultural and historical background, and a romantic yet affordable getaway.
+The city itself is split into the ‘Buda’ and ‘Pest’ sides, bisected by the Danube River.
 Here is a compilation of what to see and what to do in the delightful city of Budapest in 3 days:

 You might also like Miss Filetista‘s Budapest’s Instagram Guide.